ConPaaS-team/conpaas/docs/installation.rst

 #.
 Edit :file:`/etc/cpsdirector/director.cfg` providing your cloud
    configuration.
-Among other things, you will have to choose an Amazon Machine Image (AMI) in case you want to use ConPaaS on Amazon EC2, an OpenStack image if you want to use ConPaaS on OpenStack, or an OpenNebula image if you want to use ConPaaS on OpenNebula.
+Among other things, you will have to choose an Amazon Machine Image (AMI) in case you want to use ConPaaS on Amazon EC2 or an OpenStack image if you want to use ConPaaS on OpenStack.
    Section :ref:`conpaas-on-ec2` explains how to use the Amazon Machine Images provided by the ConPaaS team, as well as how to make your own images if you wish to do so.
-A description of how to create an OpenStack image suitable for ConPaaS is available in :ref:`conpaas-on-openstack` and :ref:`conpaas-on-opennebula` contains instructions for OpenNebula.
+A description of how to create an OpenStack image suitable for ConPaaS is available in :ref:`conpaas-on-openstack`.

 The installation process will create an `Apache VirtualHost` for the ConPaaS director in :file:`/etc/apache2/sites-available/conpaas-director.conf` for Apache 2.4